Frequently Asked Questions

 Yes, we can arrange 10% Off camera, lens and gear hire from Camera Rental Centre who offer an excellent range of photography gear at very affordable prices.

-Most of our outdoor events will be postponed to an alternate date if it’s raining on the day or if rain is forecast.
+Most of our outdoor photography classes will be postponed to an alternate date if it’s raining on the day or if rain is forecast.
 You’ll be informed by text and e-mail at least 1.5hrs before the event if it’s going to be cancelled.

 If your class is cancelled due to bad weather, you will have the option to attend another class instead or receive a full refund.